vgiv/sublinio/README.md

 Directories:

-* source - the source code of the program SublinioW (v.2.01) in Delphi.
+* source - the source code of SublinioW (v.2.01) in Delphi.

 * binary - the executable file (v.2.01, compiled in Delphi 7) for Windows, dictionaries, configuration files, etc.